 I understand that DoD Directive 5143.01 outlines the responsibilities and functions, relationships, and authorities of the USD(I&S).
 In accordance with this Directive, OUSD(I&S) assists the USD(I&S) to develop and provide policy guidance, resource advocacy, and oversight for the integration of Reserve Component intelligence elements, and ensures the Department effectively employs and resources Reserve Component intelligence elements to best support the National Defense Strategy.
-The programmatic role of OUSD(I&S) is the same with respect to the Active and Reserve Components' intelligence elements are under the authority, direction, and control of the Secretary of the relevant Military Department in which they are located, and subject to the policy oversight of the OUSD(I&S).
+The programmatic role of OUSD(I&S) is the same with respect to the Active and Reserve Components of the Military Services.
+Like the Active Components, the Reserve Components' intelligence elements are under the authority, direction, and control of the Secretary of the relevant Military Department in which they are located, and subject to the policy oversight of the OUSD(I&S).

-What is your understanding of the USD(I&S)'s responsibility and authority for the management and oversight of Military Intelligence Program (MIP) and National Intelligence Program (NIP) funding?
-How do the processes employed by the USD(I&S) in the execution of these responsibilities differ from the Planning, Programming, Budgeting, and Execution (PPBE) process applicable to all other DOD organizations and funding?
+16. What is your understanding of the DUSD(I&S)'s responsibility and authority for the management and oversight of Military Intelligence Program (MIP) and National Intelligence Program (NIP) funding?
+How do the processes employed by the OUSD(I&S) in the execution of these responsibilities differ from the Planning, Programming, Budgeting, and Execution (PPBE) process applicable to all other DOD organizations and funding?

-My understanding is that USD(I&S) executes the Secretary's statutory responsibilities regarding the budgets of the DoD components that comprise the Intelligence Community (IC), and specifically ensuring the budgets of DoD IC elements are adequate to satisfy the overall intelligence needs of the Department.
-Further, as the MIP Executive Agent, the USD(I&S) is responsible for the management and oversight of the Military Intelligence Program (MIP).
+My understanding is that USD(I&S) executes the Secretary's statutory responsibilities regarding the budgets of the DoD components that comprise the Intelligence Community (IC), specifically ensuring the budgets of DoD IC elements are adequate to satisfy the overall intelligence needs of the Department.
+Further, as the MIP Executive Agent, the USD(I&S) is also responsible for the management and oversight of the Military Intelligence Program (MIP).
 The USD(I&S) executes the functions for the NIP of the Department, as delegated by the Secretary of Defense, and as the Director of Defense Intelligence for ODNI, has visibility into the NIP through participation in the ODNI PPBE decision forums.
-Additionally, I understand the DNI and the USD(I&S) jointly issue intelligence programming guidance to closely synchronize NIP and MIP-funded programs to ensure the Department's priorities are communicated to the IC.
-If confirmed, I will work closely with the ODNI in ensuring DoD intelligence requirements are effectively supported within the NIP budget.
+Additionally, the DNI and the USD(I&S) then jointly issue intelligence programming guidance to closely synchronize NIP and MIP-funded programs to ensure the Department's priorities are communicated to the IC.
+If confirmed, I will support the USD(I&S) in his partnership with the ODNI in ensuring DoD intelligence requirements are effectively supported within the NIP budget.